Leandros/iojscc/content/_index.md

 - Write an obfuscated JavaScript program, following the [outlined rules](/rules)
 - Illustrate creative abuse of the JavaScript runtime
-- Demonstrating the subleties of JavaScript and NodeJS
+- Demonstrating the subtleties of JavaScript and NodeJS
 - Having fun!

 ## How To Enter